 Keeping visitors and customers safe

-The document contains guidelines, which have the objective of keeping customers and visitors safe by minimising the risk of transmission of COVID-19.
+The Government’s comprehensive document entitled “Keeping workers and customers safe during COVID-19 in restaurants, pubs, bars and takeaway services” was updated on 15 March in light of the 22 February announcements.
+This helpful document contains guidelines, for keeping customers and visitors safe by minimising the risk of transmission of COVID-19.
 It is important that you follow these, both to comply with the Government directives and to ensure that you are not taking any unnecessary risks that could result in an accident or a claim being brought against you.

 As a restaurant, bar, or café owner, you should: